Quantum critical systems with dissipative boundaries

-We investigate the impact of boundary dissipation to the critical behavior of the system when it is closed to its CQT, i.e. when the Hamiltonian parameters are tuned to a quantum critical point.
-We want to understand whether their effects can be casted within a dynamic scaling framework as in the case of homogenous dissipative mechanisms, whether boundary dissipations maintain the system within a critical regime, and how long.
+We investigate the impact of boundary dissipation to the quantum critical behavior of systems when it is closed to its CQT, i.e. when the Hamiltonian parameters are tuned to a quantum critical point.
+We want to understand whether boundary dissipations maintain the system within a critical regime, or they make the system depart from criticality, whether their effects can be casted within a dynamic scaling framework as in the case of homogenous dissipative mechanisms.

 We model the dissipative interaction with the environment by Lindblad master equations for the density matrix of the system~\cite{BP-book, RH-book},

 where the generator ${\cal L}$ of the dynamics is called a Liouvillian or a Lindbladian, the first term in the r.h.s. provides the coherent Hamiltonian driving, while the second term accounts for the dissipative coupling to the environment.
 In the case of systems weakly coupled to Markovian baths, the trace-preserving superoperator ${\mathbb D}[\rho]$ can be generally written as a sum of terms associated with the various sources in contact with the system~\cite{Lindblad-76, GKS-76}, i.e.